 The uptake of LNG-powered ships remains fairly marginal, but is growing.
 There are currently 118 LNG fuelled vessels globally, excluding LNG carriers and inland waterway vessels.
 The fleet has grown exponentially since the early 2000s and currently available data on confirmed ship orders indicate that the fleet is expected to double and grow by another 123 vessels in the next years (ITF, 2018c).
 There is an increase in government-backed initiatives such as in Japan, Korea and China to develop LNG bunkering infrastructure as part of their commercial strategies and GHG reduction targets (DNV GL, 2017).
 These trends seem to indicate that the industry considers LNG as an attractive solution, in particular if LNG becomes cheaper than low-sulphur fuels.
-This implies that LNG might see a growing uptake in the short and medium term as part of industry efforts to mitigate $CO_2$ emissions.
-However, considering the negative fuels such as biofuels, LNG might not be an attractive solution for longer term.
+This implies that LNG might see a growing uptake in the short and medium term as part of industry efforts to mitigate CO2 emissions.
+However, considering the negative impacts of LNGs due to its methane emissions and the relative CO2 advantages of other cleaner alternative fuels such as biofuels, LNG might not be an attractive solution for longer term.
 As such, it is important to ensure that the investment plans for LNG infrastructure can be justified and possibly be converted for the use of alternative fuels in the longer term.